-For decades, cans of hair mousse have sat bottom row on shop shelves collecting dust.
-Now the '80s favourite is making a comeback, and with a 21st-century formula, it’s challenging surf sprays as the go-to product for creating effortless beachy waves.
+For decades, cans of hair mousse have sat on the bottom row of shop shelves collecting dust.
+Now the '80s favorite is making a comeback, and with a 21st-century formula, it’s challenging surf sprays as the go-to product for creating effortless beachy waves.
 Not convinced?
-Team Byrdie couldn’t move backstage at the A/W 19 shows without seeing a hairstylist wielding a can of the stuff.
-And with new mousse formulas launching every month, we reveal why you need to rethink hair mousse and welcome it into your bathroom.
+With new mousse formulas launching every month, we reveal why you need to rethink hair mousse and welcome it into your bathroom.
 Keep scrolling for everything you need to know about hair mousse 2.0.

 For starters, here’s a very potted history of the iconic product.
 Hailing from France (mousse is the French word for foam), L’Oréal brought mousse to the mass market in the early '80s.
 This new product sparked a frenzy dubbed “mousse mania,” with millions of bottles flying off the shelves.
 Big hair was big news, and this foam enabled women to achieve sky-high hairstyles that had both volume and hold without the need for tons of hairspray.
-A versatile product, mousse scrunched into damp hair gave a wet look and beachy wave, too.
-Unfortunately, it garnered a reputation for being crunchy, one it hasn’t been able to shake until now… “Modern mousse has new enhanced formulas.
-The hair labs have been able to produce mousse that gives maximum hold without the sticky, crunchy texture,” explains L'Oréal Paris's UK ambassador Sid Hayes.
+A versatile product, mousse scrunche d into damp hair gave a wet look and beachy wave, too.
+Unfortunately, it garnered a reputation for being crunchy, one it hasn’t been able to shake until now.
+“Modern mousse has new enhanced formulas.
+The hair labs have been able to produce mousse that gives maximum hold without the sticky, crunchy texture,” explains L'Oréal Paris's U.K.ambassador Syd Hayes.

 “Session stylists, including myself, were all slightly excited about using [mousse] at the shows, as they don’t reactivate and go sticky or wet when you use curling tong or hairdryer.”
 Below is the hair Hayes created backstage at Pringle's A/W 17 show.